 with parameters $\hat{H}_0$, $m$ and $b$.
 For the fit, we exclude the results for bins 7 and 8 in order to avoid biases caused by the abrupt drop in the value of $H_0$ in bin 7, and the large error bars in bin 8.

-The results are shown in table \ref{tab:resultados cuadrática} and in figure \ref{fig: ajustes cuadráticos}, which displays the best fit to this quadratic function.
+The results are shown in Table \ref{tab:resultados cuadrática} and Figure \ref{fig:ajuste_cuadratico}, which shows the best fit to this quadratic function.
 We also drew the 2.3, 16, 84 and 97.7 percentiles of the fitted samples as a function of redshift to represent the 1$\sigma$ and 2$\sigma$ errors.

-From the table \ref{tab:resultados cuadrática} we can see that the parameters $m$ and $b$ deviate from zero, favouring a non constant $H_0$ model.
-The values of the Bayes factor and the $\Delta$AIC however, show that this parametrization improves very modestly the fit to the data given by the constant $H_0$.
-Only accounting for a barely worth mentioning result according to the Jeffreys' scale \cite{jeffreys1998theory} of the Bayes factor.
-And according to the $\Delta$AIC scale in \cite{AIC2} corresponding to no preference between the models.
+From Table \ref{tab:resultados cuadrática} we can see that the parameters $m$ and $b$ deviate from zero, favoring a non-constant $H_0$ model.
+However, the values of the Bayes factor and the $\Delta$AIC show that this parameterization very modestly improves the fit to the data given by the constant $H_0$.
+Only accounting for a barely worth mentioning result according to the Jeffrey's scale \cite{jeffreys1998theory} of the Bayes factor.
+And according to the $\Delta$AIC scale in \cite{AIC2}, which corresponds to no preference between the models.

-It is evident that the low values of $H_0$ in the last two bins can lead to a fitting which is compatible with a constant $H_0$ ($m=0$ and $b=0$).
+It is evident that the low values of $H_0$ in the last two bins can lead to a fitting that is compatible with a constant $H_0$ ($m=0$ and $b=0$).
 This can be considered a limitation of the quadratic parameterization, which asks for $H_0$ to grow up to infinity at large redshifts.
-As this parameterization is purely phenomenological, we change it for one that won't present this behaviour in the next subsection.
+As this parameterization is purely phenomenological, we replace it with one that will not exhibit this behavior in the next subsection.